corasan/modal-sheet/README.md

 > [!WARNING]
-> This package is still in development and not fully featured yet.
+> This package is still in development and not fully featured yet (experimental).
 Please use with caution.

 ## Installation